AguaClara/Textbook/Sedimentation/Sed_Design.rst

 Vertical Flow Sedimentation Tank
 ----------------------------------
 We will complete the same exercise for vertical flow sedimentation tanks.
+In vertical flow sedimentation tanks, water flows up from the bottom of the reactor and exits near the top of the reactor.

 [[[[[[[[[show vertical flow sedimentation tank]]]]]]]]]